 There is no national-level organic law.
-The Republika Srpska's Organic Law (RS OG #75/04) and the Federation's Organic Law (FBiH OG #72/2016) regulates organic labeling for their respective parts of the country.
+The Republika Srpska's Organic Law (RS OG # 12/13; available in local language only) and the Federation's Organic Law (FBiH OG #72/16; available in local language only) regulate organic labeling for their respective parts of the country.